LAbyOne/Create-MacOS-Install/README.md

 ![img src](1.png)
 ##
-- Latest seeds are now set to current Release Catalog
+- Latest seeds are now set to current OS Release Catalog

 ![img src](2.png)

-- And can Switch to betas by selecting the menu option
+- Can Switch to betas by selecting the menu option

 ![img src](2a.png)

-- Add possibility to change catalog and Switch to older
+- Add possibility to Switch catalogs and check older

 - 1